Emergency Assistance While Abroad

 |U.S. Embassy American Citizen Services||+1-202-501-4444|

-Find information on how and when to contact authorities and emergency services while abroad in this section.
+Find information on how and when to contact authorities and emergency services while

 Reporting any and all crime that may occur abroad to proper USF authorities is extremely important.
 In this section, read about what may constitute a crime, as well as how, when, and to whom to report at USF.
 Resources available to victims are also discussed here.